ChrisBrooksbank/Tutorials.CSharp/GenericTypes.md

 So the notation <T> is the most important part.
 This is more like the template of a class, than a class.
-The <T> is a marker for another class.
+The <T> is the marker for a type which we are not defining.

 You can see we use the T, class marker, in different places in this class template Push() takes a T